Student finance repayments

 Postgraduate doctoral loan

-Starting in the 2018/19 academic year, both the English and Welsh governments will, for the first time, provide a ‘contribution of costs’ loan of up to £25,000 for eligible doctoral degree courses.
+Since 2018/19, both the English and Welsh governments have provided a ‘contribution of costs’ loan for eligible doctoral degree courses.

 It is important to note that repayment arrangements for postgraduate loans are different to those of undergraduate courses.Find out more